lambdaq/stegosaurus/README.md

     10 LOAD_CONST               2 (3)
     12 BINARY_SUBTRACT
     14 RETURN_VALUE

+    # :) easy bytes to embed a payload

 Passing ```-vv``` to Stegosaurus we can see how the payload is embedded in these dead zones: